ray2day/ray2day/README.md

 - learn more about Azure DevOps / Active Directory / Authentication and Authorization
 - keep having conversations with professionals in the workfield to help me to choose my path in coding

+**As far learning C# coding / .NET development concerned I am BUSY WITH:**
+- Working!! (..and ofcourse learning a lot overthere!)</BR>

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**
 - improve my C# and .NET skills even more...
-- learn the ins- and outs of C# 11, NET 7 and Visual Studio 2022
+- learn more about databases (SQL, writing more complex queries etc.)
 - just gain workexperience

->> find a challenging job in a quiet working environment where I can expand my knowledge and coding skills

 **And if time left I would like to:**
+- build my own new MSX website (Blazor Server App)
 - better understanding and learn more of building IOS and mobile applications (Xamarin, mono, MAUI, Blazor Hybrid)
-- expand my front-end knowledge (HTML5, Bootstrap, Angular, React, Vue)
+- expand my front-end knowledge (HTML, CSS, Bootstrap, Angular, React, Vue)
 - learn other programming languages (C++, Java)
-- learn (more) about Xcode
+-

 How to reach me:
 vanhoornraymond@gmail.com